 You receive your hearing notice approximately two (2) weeks after the filing and the hearing date is usually set approximately four (4) weeks after the date of filing.

-In a Chapter 13 case there are two (2) hearings.
+In a Chapter 13 Bankruptcy case there are two (2) hearings.
 The first hearing is before the Trustee who reviews paperwork initially filed.
 Creditors may question you regarding your debt and/or their collateral.
 If this is a joint case, both debtors must attend the hearing.
 You will need to make your first month’s plan payment prior to the first hearing and be prepared to discuss your income and expenses.
 The second hearing is also held before the Trustee for approval or “confirmation” of your case.
-In most instances, clients do not need to attend this hearing unless otherwise instructed by the attorney.
+In most instances, clients do not need to attend this hearing unless otherwise instructed by the chapter 13 bankruptcy attorney.

 Refer all creditor calls to our office.
 Be sure to give them your attorney’s name, phone number, case number and date of filing, if available.

 Yes.
 For an additional charge, creditors can be added up until the time your case is discharged.
 The addition of debts may require modification to your Plan.
 Please refer to your fee agreement and/or contact your attorney.